 A Bali stopover is perfect after visiting one of Indonesia’s national parks.
-The packed beaches of Kuta, the cool mountain air of Ubud, attending a festival, or searching for Nemo among coral reefs; there is something for every traveller.
+The beaches of Kuta, the mountain air of Ubud, attending a festival or searching for Nemo among coral reefs make it a fabulous stopover.

 At night, we eat so much delectable food.
 We don’t have the time to try all the vegetarian options.
 From the traditional gado gado at the local warungs to the local and international cuisine at the restaurants, there is so much choice.

 In short bursts we love Kuta.
-The chaos, humid heat, busy laneways, persistent hawkers and cold Bintangs on the packed beach at sunset is all a part of the vibrant Kuta square.
+The chaos, humid heat, busy laneways, persistent hawkers and cold Bintangs on the packed beach at sunset.
+It’s all a part of the vibrant Kuta square.

 We love the ridiculously cheap massages and the local stalls that sell tacky t-shirts, batik dresses and cheap sunglasses.
 We love the Balinese and their great sense of humour at Kuta.

 Ubud is a prosperous artist centre and many of the surrounding villages specialise in craft, wood carvings, jewellery, paintings and textiles.
-Most of the craft can be custom-made upon request.
+Most of the crafts can be custom-made upon request.

-At the Sacred Monkey Forest visitors can interact with the monkeys by buying bananas to feed them.
+At the Sacred Monkey Forest visitors can interact with the monkeys and buy bananas to feed them.
 Bananas are for sale at the entrance.
 The monkeys generally don’t pay attention to anyone without bananas.
-Most of them are well behaved, but some can jump on you if they think you hide the bananas!
-WARNING: Don’t try to stop the monkeys taking the bananas as monkeys have bitten tourists in the past!
+Most of them are well-behaved, but some can jump on you if they think you are hiding the bananas!
+WARNING: Don’t try to stop the monkeys from taking the bananas as monkeys have bitten tourists in the past!

 Religion and spirituality are important to the Balinese.
 All through the year, Bali hosts many ceremonies, festivals and religious celebrations.
-Some festivals are local and some celebrated all over Bali.
+Some festivals are local and some are celebrated all over Bali.
 Our visit coincides with a celebration at Menyali village north of Bali.
-There is something special about attending a celebration in a local village.
-The atmosphere is warm and festive.
+There is something special about attending a celebration in a local village and the atmosphere is warm and festive.

 Ladies with their hair adorned with frangipanis wearing traditional dress in shades of fuchsia, lime and burnt orange carry pretty offerings decorated in tropical flowers to the local temple.
-Men hold colourful Balinese umbrellas, socialise and some play flutes and other instruments.
+Men hold colourful Balinese umbrellas, play flutes and other instruments.
 We enjoy a traditional vegetarian meal cooked especially for us by the locals.

 There are a number of tracks through the rice fields for trekking.
 We do a small trek that lasts for about 2 hours.
 It’s one of the highlights of our trip with the views and the local people that we meet on the way.

-Ladies carrying traditional temple offerings on their head weave their way around the terraces on their way to a celebration.
+Ladies carrying traditional temple offerings on their heads weave their way around the terraces on their way to a celebration.
 The offerings are gifts to gods and sacred ancestors.

-Just off the beach, the warm clear water is home to an abundant of macro underwater critters.
-Fishermen in their traditional jukungs will also take visitors out in the ocean for diving and snorkelling.
+Just off the beach, the warm clear water is home to an abundance of macro underwater critters.
+Fishermen in their traditional jukungs will take visitors out in the ocean for diving and snorkeling.
 Amed is one of our favourite places in Bali.
-We feel we have it all to ourselves and at times are the only ones on the beach.

-We would have loved to have gone out with the local fishermen to see the wild dolphins at sunset out of Lovina in North Bali which is about 90 minutes’ drive from Amed, but we ran out of time.
+We would have loved to have gone out with the local fishermen to see the wild dolphins at sunset out of Lovina in North Bali which is about a 90-minute drive from Amed, but we ran out of time.

 Bali is diverse with a variety of attractions and is great value for money.
-The food, unique culture, climate and the beauty make it an ideal destination or a Bali stopover for most travellers.
-Whether its budget accommodation, drinking Bintangs on the beach or sipping champagne in a luxury villa.
+The food, unique culture, climate and the beauty make it an ideal destination.
+Whether it’s budget accommodation, drinking Bintangs on the beach or sipping champagne in a luxury villa there is something for every traveller.
 Bali is fun for adventure seekers or just someone looking for an idyllic place to unwind by the pool with cocktails.

 The accommodation options in Bali are endless.
-In Kuta, our long-time favourite is Poppies on Poppies Lane.
-It is right in the middle of Kuta square and one step between being amongst the chaotic street scene and the cosy cottages set in tranquil tropical gardens.
+In Kuta, our longtime favourite is Poppies on Poppies Lane.
+It’s right in the middle of Kuta Square and one step between being amongst the chaotic street scene and the cosy cottages set in tranquil tropical gardens.

 Our favourite in Amed is Blue Moon Villas.
 The cute rustic bungalows overlook the ocean and infinity pool.